 4. Treatment of arrhythmias: Sinus rhythm should be maintained with individualization of antiarrhythmic therapy.
 Transvenous leads must be avoided due to the increased risk of paradoxical embolization.

-5. Treatment of hemoptysis is usually not necessary; however, an initial assessment with chest radiography followed by computed tomography (CT) imaging of the chest if an infiltrate is present is recommended.
+5. Treatment of hemoptysis is usually not necessary; however, an initial assessment with chest radiography followed by CT imaging of the chest if an infiltrate is present is recommended.
 Life-threatening events (rupture of an aortopulmonary collateral artery, pulmonary artery, or arteriole) are an indication for percutaneous embolization or surgery.
 Bronchoscopy should be avoided in patients with Eisenmenger syndrome and hemoptysis.

 6. Targeted treatment of pulmonary hypertension: In patients with World Health Organization functional class III symptoms, the endothelin-receptor antagonist (ERA) bosentan should be initiated.Evidence 1Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the combination of a short trial duration, small number of patients, and lack of data on longer-term consequences of use in terms of patient-important outcomes.
 Galie N, Beghetti M, Gatzoulis MA, Granton J, Berger RM, Lauer A, Chiossi E, Landzberg M; Bosentan Randomized Trial of Endothelin Antagonist Therapy-5 (BREATHE-5) Investigators.
 Bosentan therapy in patients with Eisenmenger syndrome: a multicenter, double-blind, randomized, placebo-controlled study.
 Circulation.
 2006 Jul 4;114(1):48-54.
 Epub 2006 Jun 26.
 PubMed PMID: 16801459.
-Other ERAs, phosphodiesterase inhibitors (eg, sildenafil), and prostacyclins can also be considered in patients with class III symptoms.
-In select patients, combination therapy may be considered.
+Other ERAs, phosphodiesterase inhibitors (eg, sildenafil, tadalafil), and prostacyclins can also be considered in patients with class III symptoms.
+In selected patients combination therapy may be considered.
 Also see Pulmonary Hypertension.
 Initiation of therapy and follow-up is recommended to take place in conjunction with specialized pulmonary hypertension clinics.

 7. Single-lung or total heart-lung transplantation may be used in patients with severe hypoxemia or heart failure and no contraindications to surgery in whom the risk of death within 1 year is >50%.
-Single-lung transplantation is performed in conjunction with repair of the cardiac defect (eg, ventricular septal defect).
+Single-lung transplantation is performed in conjunction with repair of the cardiac defect (eg, ventricular septal defect) in selected cases.